Multilevel Stochastic Gradient Descent for Optimal Control Under Uncertainty: Batched Stochastic Gradient Descent

-On the other hand, if the batch size is large enough to fall within the SAA regime, classical optimization methods (e.g., conjugate gradient descent, BFGS, \dots) achieve at least linear convergence rates.
-That is, for some $\rho \in (0, 1)$, we have (cf.~\cite{bottou2018optimization, van2019robust})
+On the other hand, if the batch size is large enough to fall within the SAA regime, classical optimization methods (e.g., conjugate gradient descent, BFGS, \dots) achieve at least linear convergence.
+Thus, for some $\rho \in (0, 1)$, we get (cf.~\cite[Sec.~3.3.]{bottou2018optimization})

-to reach accuracy $0 < \epsilon < 1$.
+to reach an accuracy $0 < \epsilon < 1$.
 Thus, SAA methods offer superior convergence rates compared to SA methods.
 However, since $M^{\text{SAA}} \gg M^{\text{SA}}$, each optimization step in SAA is significantly more expensive.
 In cases where the input data exhibits high approximate similarity, SA methods are in practice more efficient~\cite{bottou2018optimization}.
 But, once the optimization error falls within the same order as the approximate similarity, SAA methods become preferable, as SA methods can no longer guarantee an improvement in expectation.
 We refer again to~\Cref{fig:batch-size-mc} where aspects of this discussion can be observed, too.

-\paragraph{Adaptivity and step sizes} To combat the increased variance of SA methods, but also to reduce the total computational cost of SAA methods, adaptive batch sizes (cf.~\cite{chen2024minibatch, geiersbach2023optimization, van2019robust} for optimal control), adaptive step sizes~\cite{koehne2024adaptivestepsizespreconditioned} and the ADAM optimizer~\cite{kingma2014adam} have been proposed, giving more robust paths of iterates $\bz_\ell^{(k)}$, objectives $J^{\text{MC}}_M(\bz_{\ell}^{(k)})$ and gradient evaluations.
+\paragraph{Adaptivity and step sizes} To combat the increased variance of SA methods, but also to reduce the total computational cost of SAA methods, adaptive batch sizes (cf.~{\cite{chen2024minibatch, geiersbach2023optimization, van2019robust, beiser2023adaptive}} for optimal control), adaptive step sizes~\cite{koehne2024adaptivestepsizespreconditioned} and the ADAM optimizer~\cite{kingma2014adam} have been proposed, giving more robust paths of iterates $\bz_\ell^{(k)}$, objectives $J^{\text{MC}}_M(\bz_{\ell}^{(k)})$ and gradient evaluations.
 This also enables a stopping criterion other than a maximum number of optimization steps $K$.
 We also note that convergence can still be shown for the convex case, by considering the averaging scheme of~\cite{polyak1992averaging}, for details see~\cite{geiersbach2020stochastic}.
-This also requires a decreasing or sufficiently small sequence of $t_k$, which also has to be chosen carefully to ensure convergence.
+This also requires a decreasing or sufficiently small sequence of $t_k$, which has to be chosen carefully to ensure convergence.